bids-standard/bids-website/docs/extensions/process-proposed.md

 -   BIDS Mailing list announcement
     -   time frame for review clearly stated
     -   invitation for comments/community engagement solicited
-    -   Other information included for example recap of what/why/who/how, links to existing work (PR, Docs, etc)
+    -   Other information included for example recap of what/why/who/how, links to existing work (PR, Docs)

 -   Reviewers collected from the Idea Communication step are contacted and invited for their final input